Main Content

 Microcontroller Model

 In the top model, open the uController subsystem to see the microcontroller model.
-The microcontroller model is meant to be used for both, simulation and deployed in a microcontroller as an I2C driver.
-The objective is for it to be designed and tested, first in simulation, then in Software-In-the-Loop (SIL), and finally generate code for microcontroller deployment.
+The microcontroller model is meant to be used for both, simulation and deployment in a microcontroller as an I2C driver.
+The objective is for it to design and test the model in simulation and Software-In-the-Loop (SIL), and to generate code for microcontroller deployment.

 The event-triggered Driver chart wakes up for every I2C or Data Ready event.
-At the end of a successful I2C transaction, the readingReady outport is 1 and the magReading port contains the 6 bytes corresponding to 2 bytes for each of the X, Z, and Y magnetometer reading.
-The chart makes use of functions provided by the microcontroller compiler to interact with the I2C peripheral.
+At the end of a successful I2C transaction, the readingReady output is 1 and the magReading port contains the 6 bytes corresponding to 2 bytes for each of the X, Y, and Z magnetometer reading.
+The chart uses functions provided by the microcontroller compiler to interact with the I2C peripheral.

 The Driver chart has two parent states: Startup and Reading.
 While the Startup state is active, the chart goes through the process of configuring the magnetometer registers as established in the requirements.
 Once the configuration is done, the Reading state becomes active.
 Every time the chart receives a Data Ready (DRDY) event, it starts a new I2C reading transaction with the magnetometer to get the new reading.